Dental Career

 Alternatively, you can also use refinancing to extend the time to repay your loan, allowing you to pay less per month.
 While this can help give you some comforting wiggle room in covering your monthly expenses, paying less per month usually means paying more interest over the life of your loan, so you may not save money in the long run.

 Consolidation is another option for making your monthly payments more manageable.
 If you had to take out multiple loans to pay for your education, rolling them into one loan streamlines your payments.
-For students carrying numerous loans, each of those lenders will expect a set repayment each month, and many times those payments add up to an unmanageable situation.
+For students carrying numerous loans, each of those lenders will expect a set repayment each month, and many times, those payments add up to an unmanageable situation.

 By consolidating those multiple loans, the lender will work with you to create a manageable, single payment rate per month.
 The drawback here is that your interest rates will likely be higher than they were with the original loans, and you will be paying off the loan for more time.